Streamlining .NET Development: Building a CI/CD Pipeline with GitLab Runner, Docker Swarm, and Portainer

 Dependency on Build Stage: The

-directive, ensuring that only freshly built images are deployed.Tags and Branch Restriction: Similar to the build stage, the deploy stage runs only on runners tagged with
+deployjob is dependent on the successful completion of thebuildjob using theneeds: - builddirective, ensuring that only freshly built images are deployed.Tags and Branch Restriction: Similar to the build stage, the deploy stage runs only on runners tagged with

-and only on themaster
+dmnmiddlewareand only on themasterbranch.

 Monitoring Using Portainer